8ta4/spam/DONTREADME.md

 > Does this tool scrape pages as an anonymous bot?

-No. It uses your own browser's fingerprint to gather context.
+No. It delegates context gathering to `see`. `see` uses your own browser's fingerprint to gather context.

 ### Spreadsheet CRM